The overall diversity and richness of native species and communities in NSW remains under threat of further decline.

 In contrast to most smaller ground-dwelling mammals, the four largest kangaroo species in NSW (the red, western grey and eastern grey kangaroos and the wallaroo) are among the most abundant mammals in the State.

-Kangaroo research, monitoring and management has been conducted in the commercial harvesting zones of NSW for more than 42 years, under the NSW Kangaroo Management Program.
+Kangaroo research, monitoring and management have been conducted in the commercial harvesting zones of NSW for 46 years, under the NSW Kangaroo Management Program.
 This is the longest running field monitoring study of wildlife in Australia.

-Figure 12.5 shows the variation in estimates of total kangaroo population, since 1975.
-Declines in population are largely consistent with periods of drought and population increases correspond with increased rainfall.
+Figure 12.8 provides a general overview of variation in estimates of total kangaroo population, since 1975.
+It should be noted that improved survey methods and increases in the area covered by surveys mean that the data is not directly comparable across this timeframe.
+However, declines in population are largely consistent with periods of drought and population increases follow patterns of increased rainfall.

 Freshwater fish surveys